Orlando paladino: Roles

-The opera makes a reference to castrati during Pasquale's act 2 aria "Ecco spiano", during which he sings Ah, che un musico castrato come me non canta affé (Even a castrato cannot sing as well as me).
+The opera makes a reference to castrati during Pasquale's aria from act two, "Ecco spiano", during which he sings Ah, che un musico castrato come me non canta affé (Even a castrato cannot sing as well as me).
 The same aria is also notable for requiring the tenor to go into falsetto to hit some of the high notes.